ceciliapad/analyses_mobility_paper_2025/README.md

-# Code for Padilla-Iglesias et al. 2025: "Sexual division of labour shapes hunter-gatherer spatial ranges"
+# Code for Padilla-Iglesias et al. 2025: "Gendered division of labour shapes hunter-gatherer spatial ranges"

-This code reproduces the results of the paper "Sexual division of labour shapes hunter-gatherer spatial ranges" by Padilla-Iglesias et al. 2025.
+This code reproduces the results of the paper "Gendered division of labour shapes hunter-gatherer spatial ranges" by Padilla-Iglesias et al. 2025.

 All data required to reproduce the results from the paper is contained in the `data` folder, with the exception of the GPS coordinates of the study sites, which are not included for privacy reasons.
 Nonetheless, distances travelled for each displacement are provided.